awesomemotive/wpforms-n8n-nodes/README.md

 ## Publishing

+First you need to bump the version.
+This needs to be reflected both in the package.json & the package-lock.json.
+Next, you need to push the change in the main branch and also create a tag starting with `v`, e.g. v0.1.3

 We are publishing automatically to npm each time a tag is pushed in the repo.
 Alongside that, a GitHub Release is also created.